informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### referenceColumn.waitFor : [<code>Array.&lt;ReferenceColumn&gt;</code>](#ERMrest.ReferenceColumn)
 Array of sourcekeys
 This should take care of the callbacks and stuff too..
-TODO should we allow fkeys here too???? or just the defined sources??
+TODO we should allow all outbounds here too.....

 **Kind**: instance property of [<code>ReferenceColumn</code>](#ERMrest.ReferenceColumn)
 <a name="ERMrest.ReferenceColumn+formatvalue"></a>